bharadwaj-raju/TextSuggest/README.md

 - `textsuggest --no-selection`

 The first one gives you suggestions on the currently selected word (don't want to select?
 See [this](#auto-select-and-suggest)).
-The second one simply gives you a list of all word, you can search through them.
+The second one simply gives you a list of all words, you can search through them.
+These are TextSuggest's two [modes](#modes).

 The two commands offer the most basic of TextSuggest features.
-For more, see [options](#options)
+For more, see [options](#options) and browse through the rest of this page.

 The script stores frequently used words in a history file (`~/.config/textsuggest/history.txt`).
 Suggestions more often used are at the top of list.
 History can be disabled: use the `--no-history` option.

-**TIP:** You can search for words by their parts by typing `part1 part2 ... partN` at the `Type to search >` prompt.

 ### Uninstallation